kylinwowo/indie-ph/README.md

-# IndiePH - Indie Developer Product Showcase Platform
+# IndiePH - Product Hunt Open-Source Product Showcase

-IndiePH is a website dedicated to showcasing products from indie developers and open-source friendly projects.
-By curating quality products from ProductHunt that have a public GitHub repository, it provides inspiration and learning opportunities for indie developers.
+IndiePH is a website dedicated to showcasing open-source products featured on Product Hunt.
+By curating projects with a public GitHub repository, it provides inspiration and learning opportunities for builders and the open-source community.

 ## Tech Stack

-- **Frontend**: Next.js 15 + React 19 + TypeScript
+- **Frontend**: Next.js + React + TypeScript
 - **Styling**: Tailwind CSS + shadcn/ui
 - **State Management**: Zustand
 - **Database**: Supabase (PostgreSQL) + Drizzle ORM